michaeldmcqueen/resources.gmt.com-website/_woh_resources/3-pretrip-meetings/first-pre-trip-meeting.md

 ##### **Instructions:**

-* Hand everyone a card as they walk in. **(All the cards are at the bottom of this meeting.)** Half the cards have a service-related situation (like “Painting a house in 95-degree weather”) and the other half have a matching positive outcome (like “The homeowner shares how this changes their life”).
+* **Hand everyone a card as they enter.**<br>Half the cards describe a **community-service situation** (like “Sorting food at the pantry for 2 hours”), and the other half describe the **matching positive impact** (like “A family receives groceries that same afternoon”).
-* When you say, “Go Serve!”, everyone walks around to find their matching partner.
+* When you say, **“Let’s Bring Hope!”**, everyone stands up and **walks around to find the card that matches theirs**.
-* Once matched, each pair introduces themselves and shares one reason they’re excited for the trip.
+* Once matched, each pair **introduces themselves** and shares **one thing they’re excited about for Week of Hope**.
-* Have 2 or 3 pairs read their card combo to the group to highlight both the challenge *and* the reward of serving.

-**Say:** Just like in this game, this trip will bring challenges and incredible moments of impact.
-We’re going to experience both—and that’s what makes mission trips so powerful!
+* Choose **2–3 pairs** to read their card pairs out loud to show how **every act of service—big or small—creates real impact**.

+**Leader Line to Wrap It Up:**

+**Say:**<br>“Just like in this game, Week of Hope will bring real challenges—early mornings, long tasks, unexpected moments—and real rewards.
+We’ll meet incredible people, form new relationships, and make a real difference in the community.
+Both sides matter, and together, they make serving at Week of Hope so meaningful!”

 ---